 This phase starts from the date of approved Good for Construction drawings (GFC).

-Intersection and street redesigning
+Intersection and street redesigning:

 The following items are proposed to be undertaken in this project.

 Site clearance, demolition, earthwork, temporary work, traffic diversion, barricading the construction site, utility shifting, and all ancillary work as shown in the drawings.